 The dough for the mandelbrot cookies will have to chill in the refrigerator for at least 2 hours before baking.
 So, you can work on another project in the meantime!
 Trust me; they are worth every second.

-Allow the cookies to cool down all the way after they are baked completely.
+After they are baked completely, allow the cookies to cool completely.
 Then, please place them in an airtight container.
-You don’t want them to be kept near any moisture because this will cause them to go bad.
-They will last 1-2 weeks if they are correctly stored.
+You don’t want them kept near any moisture, as this will cause them to go bad.
+If they are correctly stored, they will last 1-2 weeks.

 These two cookies are very similar.
-I would say mandelbrot is not quite as crunchy and hard as biscotti.
-Mandelbrot is baked with more butter, so they are not super hard.
+Mandelbrot is not quite as crunchy and hard as biscotti.
+It is baked with more butter, so it is not super hard.
 Both hold up well to being dunked in coffee or tea.

-This mandelbrot will keep up to 4 days in an air-tight container or up to 4 months in the freezer.
+This Mandelbrot will keep for up to 4 days in an airtight container or up to 4 months in the freezer.

 More Gluten Free Jewish Recipes: